 - ½ chicken or vegetable stock cube (see notes)

 - 1 Tbsp red wine vinegar or balsamic vinegar

 - BROWN THE SAUSAGES: Melt the butter and the oil in a large, heavy-based pot or Dutch oven.
 Cook the sausages gently for 5-10 minutes until well browned on all sides.
 Remove from the pan and set aside.

 - SAUTÉ THE VEGETABLES: Add the carrot, celery, onion and garlic to the pan.
 Cook, stirring occasionally for 5 minutes until the vegetables have begun to soften.
 Add the bacon, thyme, rosemary, bay leaf, fennel seeds and lentils to the pan and stir to combine.

-- ADD THE LIQUIDS: Pour the wine and 750ml water into the pan, crumble in the stock cube and stir well.
+- ADD THE LIQUIDS: Pour the wine and 750ml (3 cups) water into the pan, crumble in the stock cube and stir well.
 Bring to the boil, then turn the heat down and simmer for 30-40 minutes until the lentils are tender.

 - ADD THE SAUSAGES: When the lentils are tender, thickly slice the sausages and add to the pan.
-Add the balsamic vinegar, stir well to combine and simmer for a further 5 minutes.
+Add the vinegar, stir well to combine and simmer for a further 5 minutes.
 Taste and season with salt and black pepper.

 - SERVE: Sprinkle over the parsley and serve immediately.

 If you don't want to use stock cubes, replace the stock cube and water with an equal amount of liquid stock.
 I'd suggest a low-sodium variety and then adding salt to suit your taste buds when the meal has cooked.